Training

 Where the actual hardware IDs would represent those concepts using strings that follow the format requirements of a hardware ID.

 Hardware IDs are reported to the Plug and Play Manager (PnP) by a device's enumerator (its bus driver).
-Typically, when the author of a bus driver needs to create a new hardware ID for a device it will report to PnP, it will use one of the following generic formats:
+Typically, when the author of a bus driver needs to create a new hardware ID for a device it reports to PnP, it uses one of the following generic formats:

 <enumerator>\<enumerator-specific-device-ID>